OUC-CVLAB/TASH/README.md

 - timm==1.0.15

 # setting
 Our TASH is trained with Adam optimizer (weight decay: 1e-5, learning rate: 3e-4) for 150 epochs.
 A linear warm-up followed by a cosine annealing schedule is applied.
 The batch size is 64.The loss weights are set as  λ₁ = 0.1 and λ₂ = 0.1, following DHD.
-The fused layer number Nf is 6, and the learnable α in Eq.(\ref{eq:score}) is constrained within [0, 1] by the Sigmoid function.
+The fused layer number Nf is 6, and the learnable α in score is constrained within [0, 1] by the Sigmoid function.

 ## Training
 CUDA_VISIBLE_DEVICES=0 python main_DHD.py --mode train \